 It’s the nature of the business because the film and television industry is so saturated with those knocking on their doors with hopes and dreams of becoming the next success story.
 There just isn’t enough room for everyone — despite the fact that Hollywood and its development, indie, and distribution branches are making more films and series than the collective film and television industries ever have.

-So many great writers will go and have gone unnoticed, despite an obvious talent for writing well-written scripts.
+So many great writers will go and have gone unnoticed, despite an undeniable talent for writing well-written scripts.
 That’s why it’s so important to do everything you can to build a network and get your scripts out there.

 It’s Not Just About Great Networking